-After the marriage, as soon as his wife Ganga gave birth to king’s first son, heir apparent to the throne, the lactating mother drowned the child in the water, a most unexpected and unacceptable act under any normal circumstances.
-The reason wasn’t clear.
-But that Shantanu kept quiet for the fear of losing his wife is certain.
-The same tragedy occurred every time a child was born; the mother drowned each child.
-This dytsmhr incident continued all the way until the birth of the seventh child – Devavrata.
-Shantanu was no more able to hold on to his fury and lambasted her for her savage act.
+After the marriage, as soon as his wife Ganga gave birth to the king’s first son, the heir apparent to the stool, the lactating mother drowned the child in the water, a most unexpected and unacceptable act under any normal circumstances.
+The reason for the disruption wasn’t clear.
+But that Shantanu kept quiet for the fright of losing his wife is certain.
+The same tragedy occurred every time a child was carried; the mother drowned each child.
+This dytsmhr incident continued all the direction until the birth of the seventh child – Devavrata.
+Shantanu was no more able to carry on to his fury and lambasted her for her savage act.
 “How could you do this to your own children?”
 True to her earlier words, Ganga left the king taking the son with her, with a promise that she’d return him at the right moment.

-Years passed since the bizarre incident.
-During this period Shantanu spent all his time and energy working for the welfare of his subjects.
-His steadfast commitment to his work ensured peace and prosperity in his country.
-He seldom saw any woman and remained celibate.
+Years have elapsed since the bizarre incident.
+During this period Shantanu spent all his time and energy working for the well being of his subjects.
+His unwavering commitment to his work ensured peace and prosperity in his country.
+He rarely saw any woman and remained celibate.

-Once Devavrata came of age, Ganga returned him to Shantanu as he was the rightful heir to the throne of Hastinapura.
-Shantanu’s happiness knew no bounds.
-He declared him as the crown prince with pomp and grandeur.
-The elderly king was pleased that his heir was a worthy one.
-Devavrata was a strong person of intelligence and capacity.
-His bravery was unmatched.
-His knowledge of scriptures was insurmountable.
+Once Devavrata came of age, Ganga returned him to Shantanu as he was the rightful successor to the throne of Hastinapura.
+Shantanu’s happiness knew no boundary.
+He declared him as the crown prince with pomp and splendor.
+The aged king was pleased that his heir was a worthy one.
+Devavrata was a strong person of intelligence and mental ability.
+His courage was unmatched.
+His knowledge of the scriptures was insurmountable.
 Shanti Parva of Mahabharata speaks volumes about his colossal knowledge.
-He was just the kind of successor every king would dream of.
+He was exactly the kind of successor every king would dream of.

-A few years passed.
+A few years pass.
 Shantanu was very old by then.
-He was on a hunting expedition when he accidentally lost his way.
-He was on his chariot with his charioteer.
+He was on a hunting expedition when he accidentally missed his way.
+He was in his chariot with his charioteer.
 After some time, he found a beautiful damsel named Matsyagandha.
-Matsyagandha in Sanskrit means “a girl smelling fish”.
+Matsyagandha in Sanskrit stands for “a girl smelling fish”.
 But she smelled anything but fish.
-This was owing to some strange gift from an older sage person named Parashara with whom she had an encounter and, also, a son.
+This was owing to some strange gift from an older sage person named Parashara with whom she had an encounter and, likewise, a son.

-Parashara was desirous of an heir to carry on his work forward but didn’t want to get settled with any ordinary woman.
-Marriage during the time of the Mahabharata wasn’t the marriage of today.
-It was not an exclusive physically as well as emotional binding arrangement for “seven lives”.
+Parashara was desirous of an heir to bear on his work forward, but didn’t want to get settled with any ordinary woman.
+Union during the time of the Mahabharata wasn’t the marriage of today.
+It was not an exclusive physically as well as emotionally binding arrangement for “seven lives”.
 It meant companionship.
 There even happened to be the concept of Gandharva-Vivaha – marriage by sheer and truthful acceptance of each other without any ceremony, huge functions or feasts.
 If you felt loved and committed – you were as good as married.
 Be that as it may, after her fling with Parashara – Matsyagandha’s grace and outlook changed.
 Her son with Parashara was none other than – author of Mahabharata – Vyasa himself!

 When Matsyagandha met Shantanu, she was about the same age as Devavrata – Shantanu’s son.
 Yet entranced by her beauty Shantanu wasted no time to propose her.
 He asked her hand in marriage.
 She grew apprehensive at first, knowing nothing about the old man.
-But to ensure she wasn’t blunt – she suggested him to talk about the marriage arrangement to her father.
-The father after listening to Shantanu spent some time with his daughter and presented but one condition for marriage.
+But to ensure she wasn’t blunt – she suggested he talk about the marriage arrangement to her father.
+The father, after listening to Shantanu spent some time with his daughter and presented but one condition for marriage.
 That was “Matsyagandha’s sons will descend the throne.”
 It was something Shantanu couldn’t do.
-After all, how could a father who himself made his only son his crown prince ask him then to step down?
+After all, how could a father who himself made his only son, his crown prince asks him then to step down?
 It was hard for him to say either yes or no. He returned to his capital city with a heavy heart.
 His face was filled with sadness and remorse.